 - An inflatable pillow.
 Seriously, this can be the difference between a decent night’s sleep and misery.
 Once I had to spend the night in a rest area because I just didn’t have it in me to make it to the Motel 6 in Grant’s Pass.
 I was driving my husband’s truck, and I had forgotten how much a truck’s bench seat slopes down at the ends.
 The pillow made it possible to grab about five hour’s sleep, which was enough to get me home the next day.

 - Some kind of blanket.
-My pack only has one of those mylar emergency sleeping bags, also called a bivy sack, plus a camping sheet to line it with (another Walmart item), because that’s all that fits.
+My pack only has one of those mylar emergency sleeping bags, also called a bivy sack, plus a camping sheet to line it with because that’s all that fits.
 It needs to be reasonably compact because I don’t have very much room in my little Saturn coupe.
 The back seats spend all their time folded down so the dogs can ride back there, which wipes out my trunk, too.
 If I had an actual usable trunk space, I would also carry a sleeping bag or thick wool blanket.
 I do carry a small, summer-weight blanket rolled up tightly in a small, separate pack, though.

 - A way to make fire.
 Unfortunately, this is sometimes prohibited in California, although most campgrounds here do allow fires even in the summer if you keep them in the fire pits.
 I carry two lighters and a box of wooden matches—again, all dollar store items.
-I keep lighters and matches in my glovebox as well, so a variety of random smokers have been grateful to me over the years.
+I keep lighters and matches in my glovebox as well.

 - Flashlights.
 I keep two, just in case.
 These things get used a lot.
 One in the bag, one in the glovebox.